Laptop

 A laptop (Note: Also known as laptop computer, notebook computer, notebook, or portable computer.
 There are also names for specific types of laptops, such as ultrabook or netbook.
-See laptop terminology.) is a small, portable personal computer (PC).
+See laptop terminology.) is a portable personal computer (PC).
 Laptops typically have a clamshell form factor with a flat-panel screen on the inside of the upper lid and an alphanumeric keyboard and pointing device on the inside of the lower lid.
-Most of the computer's internal hardware is in the lower part, under the keyboard, although many modern laptops have a built-in webcam at the top of the screen, and some even feature a touchscreen display.
+Most of the computer's internal hardware is in the lower part, under the keyboard, although many modern laptops have a built-in webcam at the top of the screen, and some feature touchscreen displays.
 In most cases, unlike tablet computers which run on mobile operating systems, laptops tend to run on desktop operating systems, which were originally developed for desktop computers.

 Laptops are used in a variety of settings, such as at work (especially on business trips), in education, for playing games, content creating, web browsing, for personal multimedia, and for general home computer use.
 They can be powered using either continuous wall power or a rechargeable battery, and can be folded shut for convenient storage and transportation, making them suitable for mobile use.
 Laptops feature all the standard input and output components of a desktop computer in a single compact unit, including a display screen (usually 11–17 in in diagonal size), speakers, a keyboard, and a pointing device (usually a trackpad).
 Hardware specifications vary significantly between different types, models, and price points.

 Design elements, form factors, and construction can also vary significantly between models depending on intended use.
 Examples of specialized models of laptops include 2-in-1 laptops, with keyboards that either be detached or pivoted out of view from the display (often marketed having a "laptop mode"), and rugged laptops, for use in construction or military applications.

 Portable computers, which later developed into modern laptops, were originally considered to be a small niche market, mostly for specialized field applications, such as in the military, for accountants, or travelling sales representatives.
 As portable computers evolved into modern laptops, they became widely used for a variety of purposes.